dronecan/dronecan.github.io/Implementations/Pyuavcan/Tutorials/2._Basic_usage/index.md

 ## Using Vendor-Specific DSDL Definitions

-Pyuavcan will automatically scan the directory `~/uavcan_vendor_specific_types` for vendor-specific data types, where `~` stands for the home directory of the current user, e.g. `/home/joe` or `C:\Users\Joe`.
+PyDroneCAN will automatically scan the directory `~/dronecan_vendor_specific_types` for vendor-specific data types, where `~` stands for the home directory of the current user, e.g. `/home/joe` or `C:\Users\Joe`.
 Consider the following directory layout: